Sumit Nagal

 Sumit Nagal (born 16 August 1997) is an Indian professional tennis player.
+He has a career-high singles ranking of world No. 68 achieved on 15 July 2024.
+Nagal is currently the No. 1 ranked Indian player.
+Since 2018, he has been a member of India's national Davis Cup squad.

-He won the 2015 Wimbledon boys' doubles title with his Vietnamese partner Lý Hoàng Nam, thus becoming the sixth Indian player to win a junior Grand Slam title.
-He is currently the highest-ranked Indian singles tennis player and since 2018, he has been a regular member of India's national Davis Cup squad.
+He won the 2015 Wimbledon boys' doubles title with Vietnamese Lý Hoàng Nam, becoming the sixth Indian player to win a junior Grand Slam title.

-Early life
+Personal information

 Sumit Nagal was born on 16 August 1997 to school teacher Suresh Nagal and his wife Krishna Devi, a homemaker in Jhajjar, Haryana.
 Nagal started playing tennis at the age of eight at a local sports club.

-When he was ten years old, he was selected to join Mahesh Bhupathi's training academy, as part of the first batch of Mahesh Bhupathi's Apollo Tyres Mission 2018 programme.
-As part of the programme, between 2008 and 2010, Nagal was based in Bangalore.
-Upon the programme closing down, Nagal shifted to Toronto for training with Coach Bobby Mahal.
+When he was ten years old, he was selected to join Mahesh Bhupathi's training academy, as part of the first batch of Mahesh Bhupathi's Apollo Tyres Mission 2008 programme.
+As part of the programme, between 2008 and 2010, Nagal was based in Bengaluru.

+Upon the programme closing down, Nagal moved to Toronto for training with Coach Bobby Mahal until 2014.

+He played for Gujarat Panthers in Tennis Premier League Season 5.